luau-lang/luau/rfcs/syntax-static-imports.md

 A comment/preprocesser style `--!import` would better align with `--!strict` et al, but this was decided against because it did not make clear that this statement would affect the execution of the code, and generally is not in the spirit of how comments should work.

 It may instead be more appropriate to try and investigate whether the extended features of this import statement can be better addressed by more general features such as generalised destructuring of values at runtime.
 However, these RFCs appear to struggle to reconcile syntax desires with backwards compatibility restrictions.
+[The RFC can be found here.](https://github.com/Roblox/luau/pull/629).

 If we do not do this, then it will remain difficult to extend or make changes to Luau's module importing system, as `require()` has a lot of legacy usage and is used in highly dynamic and user-extendable environments which pose challenging problems for backwards compatibility.
 This means it may be difficult - or even impossible - to adequately meet demands of large codebases using Luau today and into the future.